gitter-badger/node.js-practice/introduction.md

 > *"JavaScript has certain characteristics that make it very different than other dynamic languages, namely that it has no concept of threads.
 > Its model of concurrency is completely based around events"* - **Ryan Dahl**, founder of Node.js

-That's the reason why node.js is writen in JavaScript.
+That's the reason why node.js is written in JavaScript.